unital/tempe/docs/source/user_guide/tutorial.rst

 ..  note::

-    It's worth defining a class for this, as we will likely re-use the object when creating axis tick marks, labels and grid lines.
+    It's worth defining a class for this, as we will likely reuse the object when creating axis tick marks, labels and grid lines.